tintin10q/csai_ml_final_summary/README.md

 Decision Trees can be:

 - **Shallow**.
-Shallow trees have low depth, these trees have less variance but higher bias, a better choice for sequential methods\boosting
+Shallow trees have low depth, these trees have less variance but higher bias, a better choice for sequential methods & boosting
 - **Deep**.
 Deep trees have low bias and high variance.
 Better choice for bagging method as that is focused on reducing the variance.

 With random forests you do bagging but **you only use (deep) decision trees** to train on the bootstrapped samples.
 In addition to that the **set of features you base the splitting decisions on are randomly selected**.
 So the decision trees only use a subset of the available features to make the splits.
 This is done to **reduce correlation**.
 More trees are always beter.